What Is Lyme Disease?

 How Is Canine Lyme Disease Spread?

 Your dog can get Lyme disease if he is bitten by an infected tick.
-Canine Lyme disease is not directly contagious from one dog to another however.
+Canine Lyme disease is not directly contagious from one dog to another or from dogs to people, however.

 What Are the Signs of Lyme Disease?

 In dogs, the most common sign of Lyme disease is lameness which may shift from one leg to another.
-Other signs include fever, depression, lack of appetite and irritability.
+Other signs include fever, depression, swollen lymph nodes, lack of appetite and irritability.
 In more serious cases, the kidneys may become involved, causing what is referred to as Lyme disease nephritis.